 Pedagogical stories, verse-writing, math and science (grades track), puppetry (kindergarten track), the principles of Waldorf education applied to high school subjects (high school track), the four temperaments, storytelling, block rotations, design and review of lessons, the main lesson book, class plays, birthdays and festivals, narrative reports (Waldorf report cards), parent evenings, healthy habits for the teacher inside and outside the classroom, and inner work of the teacher.
 Rudolf Steiner lectures used: Study of Man, Practical Advice to Teachers, Discussions with Teachers, Waldorf Education for Adolescents or Essentials of Education

 The Human Being and the Cosmos

 Rudolf Steiner texts studied: Becoming the Archangel Michael’s Companions (formerly The Younger Generation); Self-Consciousness, the Spiritual Human Being; and Spiritual Guidance of Humanity.
 By means of these three texts, as well as lectures and presentations, the student is introduced to a broad range of anthroposophical concerns.
 These courses all contain artistic practices.

 Introduction to Waldorf Education

 We consider such topics as individual, historical and world karma; reincarnation and karma; free will and destiny; laws of karma.

-Students in the first, second or third year receive an introductory overview of the holistic principles of anthroposophically extended medicine.
-Taught by a practicing physician trained in both conventional and anthroposophical medicine, the course includes topics such as the four organs, the four constitutional polarities, sclerotic versus inflammatory illnesses, childhood illnesses, the karma of illness.
+Students in the first, second or third year receive an introductory overview of the holistic principles of anthroposophically-extended medicine.
+Taught by a practicing physician trained in both conventional and anthroposophical medicine, the course includes topics such as the four organs; the four constitutional polarities; sclerotic versus inflammatory illnesses; childhood illnesses; the karma of illness.

 Here are some of the contents of STUDY OF MAN, taken from the lecture synopses at the beginning of the book: